High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit

-In Section 1.4, the Texas School Safety Center provided several templates to assist planning teams in developing a high-quality EOP.
-In this section, we revisit these templates to discuss the differences in documenting the team’s efforts using narrative and fill-in-the-blank responses.
+This section revisits the planning templates to discuss the differences in documenting the team’s efforts using narrative and fill-in-the-blank responses.

 You can refer to the TxSSC Basic Plan template to see both types of responses that are requested:

-Fill-in-the-blank responses are designed to encourage the planning team to identify a specific resource, facility, or individual.
-A fill-in-the-blank response limits the planning team's ability to provide lengthy responses for the sake of ensuring that appropriate areas of the EOP are directive, rather than directive, rather than descriptive, in nature.
+Fill-in -the-blank responses are designed to identify a specific resource, facility, or individual by title.
+A fill-in-the-blank response limits the planning team’s ability to provide lengthy responses in order to ensure that appropriate areas of the EOP are directive, rather than descriptive, in nature.

-In the excerpt above, taken from the TxSSC Basic EOP template, the four fill-in-the-blank response areas are intended to ensure that the planning team accurately and adequately identifies the resources necessary to establish emergency communications within the district.
-A school district that utilizes email, landline, cellular, and emergency notification systems to communicate emergency messages with their faculty, students, and community would ensure that all of these resources are listed.
+In the excerpt above, taken from the TxSSC Basic Plan template, the four fill-in-the-blank response areas are intended to ensure that the planning team accurately and adequately identifies the resources necessary to establish emergency communications within the district.
+A district that utilizes email, landline, cellular, and emergency notification systems to communicate emergency messages with their faculty, students, community, and response partners would ensure that all these resources are listed.

 The use of fill-in-the-blank responses ensures that the level of specificity necessary for an EOP to be considered high-quality exists.
-However, the planning team should understand that while fill-in-the-blank responses are designed to be limiting in nature, much flexibility exists within the template itself.
+While fill-in-the-blank responses are designed to be limiting in nature, much flexibility exists within the template itself.

 Best Practices for Fill-in-the-Blank Responses:

 - Even though a single blank exists, the planning team should consider if more than one resource exists to address the need, capacity, or function.
 If so, all appropriate resources should be listed.